clzirbel/pva_photo_video_annotator/README.md

 - It's stored in the `annotations.json` with `"skip": true`
 - Use this for files you want to ignore without permanently deleting them

-### Trash Files
+### Set Aside Files

-Click the **Trash** button to move a file to a `Trash` subfolder in your media directory.
+Click the **Set Aside** button to move a file to a `set_aside` subfolder in your media directory.

 - The file is physically moved (not just marked as skipped)
-- You can recover files by moving them back out of the Trash folder manually
+- You can recover files by moving them back out of the set_aside folder manually
 - Use this when you're sure you don't want a file

 ## Location Information